Exemplar Award Winner- Highly Commended NLPG NSG Exemplar Award ‘Naming Award’ 2010: Chorley Borough Council

 The naming and numbering of streets and buildings within Chorley, Lancashire is a Statutory Function of Chorley Borough Council.
 The council is the only organisation with the authority to allocate new or amended names and numbers and has strict guidelines for the selection of accurate, appropriate and respectful names.

-In accordance with national guidelines, names of new roads should, where possible, reflect the history or geography of a site or area; they should not be duplicated within the administrative area; not be difficult to pronounce or spell; not be construed as advertising or have the potential to cause offence; and not be named after a living person.
+By national guidelines, names of new roads should, where possible, reflect the history or geography of a site or area; they should not be duplicated within the administrative area; not be difficult to pronounce or spell; not be construed as advertising or have the potential to offend; and not be named after a living person.

 The link road was constructed along the original boundary between the Manors of Duxbury and Chorley, falling, in the main, on the Duxbury side on land once owned by the Standish family.
 The Standish family lived in Chorley from 1300 to 1623 (although probably originated from the nearby township of Standish) and built the Elizabethan Hall, thought to be the birthplace of Myles Standish, probably the most famous member of the family, in the centre of the manor circa 1600.